dyns/static_gen/readme.md

 	my_gen new-post post_title --config config_path [default: ./config.yaml]
 	```

-7) execute generator with config as parameter:
-	my_gen build-serve --config config_path [default: ./config.yaml]

-8) create a page by adding a page_name.md file to the pages directory, default is the content/pages directory.
+7) create a page by adding a page_name.md file to the pages directory, default is the content/pages directory.
 The page will be available at my_site.com/my_page_name.html
 Add the page to navigation bar as a tab: in the config tabs add the name then the url:
 	```